Lobbying Guidance

 - The approval, disapproval, implementation of tribal- state compacts or other tribal agreements

-It is critical that all advocacy taking place at the federal level be conducted in coordination with the Office of Government and Community Relations (GCR) to ensure compliance with federal regulations and alignment with RIT’s government relations strategy.
-Advocacy efforts, including indirect or direct oral or written exchange, must be vetted by GCR before they are implemented.
+There are two registered lobbyists at the Federal level for RIT, Vanessa J. Herman, Vice President, Government and Community Relations and Maya Temperley, Associate Vice President, Government and Community Relations.
+It is critical that all advocacy taking place at the federal level be conducted in coordination with the Division of Government and Community Relations (GCR) to ensure compliance with federal regulations and alignment with RIT’s government relations strategy.
+Lobbying efforts, including social media posts, indirect or direct oral or written exchange, must be approved by the Division of Government and Community Relations before any action is taken.

 Advocacy materials and participation in Hill days.
 RIT employees may be a member of a national association or society that advocates on behalf of a profession or a particular cause.
 Typically, national organizations prepare advocacy materials that are consistent in message and address issues of priority for their membership.
 These materials are often used during a federal advocacy day, sometimes called a Hill Day, where a delegation of the national organization meets with elected officials and/or congressional staff.
 If you are representing RIT and planning to engage in this type of advocacy, GCR would like to see any materials and talking points in advance to ensure they align with the university’s mission, goals and federal agenda.
 In order to comply with federal lobbying regulations, GCR requests that the national organization arrange all advocacy day meetings with public officials rather than having RIT employees schedule meetings.